rrchoir/11ty-rrchoir/songs/america_the_beautiful.md

 So spread the love sent from above\
 From sea to shining sea\
 Ring sisterhood!
 Ring brotherhood!\
-From sea to shining sea
+From sea to shining se